Prosoffice/wallet-p/README.md

 ## WALLET-P API

-Wallet-p is a custom wallet system, a REST-based programming interface built with Python, using Flask, a light Python framework.
+Wallet-p is a custom wallet system, a REST-based programming interface built with Python, using Flask, a light/micro framework.
 The API is designed to allow seamless e-commerce transactions across multiple currencies.

 API DOCS - https://prosperdev.medium.com/api-documentation-wallet-p-8562830f7a13